flyteorg/flyte/rsts/concepts/admin.rst

 Runtime
 -------
-Values specific to the flyteadmin application, including task, workflow registration, and execution are configured in the `runtime <https://github.com/flyteorg/flyteadmin/tree/master/pkg/runtime>`__ directory.
+Values specific to the FlyteAdmin application, including task, workflow registration, and execution are configured in the `runtime <https://github.com/flyteorg/flyteadmin/tree/master/pkg/runtime>`__ directory.
 These interfaces expose values configured in the ``flyteadmin`` top-level key in the application config.

 .. _divedeep-admin-workflowengine: